 Information about schools, colleges and other education providers

 If you register with us as a teacher, principal, governor or governor recruiter on behalf of a school, college or other education provider for one of our Programmes, we may share some of your personal information (i.e. your name and the name and location of your school) with third parties who are also registered with us in connection with the Programme (i.e. volunteers, employers and professional bodies) in order to introduce you to potential speakers, governors or other volunteers.
 We will not share your personal contact details, as all contact will be initiated through our website.

 We may provide employers and professional bodies involved in the Programme with the name and location of the school, college or similar institution registered for the Programme, so that they can identify potential partnerships under the Programme.
 We may also provide them with other data relating to the institution’s participation in the Programme (the Institution Participation Data) for the same purpose.

-We may also provide the Institution Participation Data to funders of the Programme and other selected parties who carry out work within the education sector and have an active interest in the Programme (i.e. the institution’s local Council/LEP and relevant government departments), solely so that they can monitor participation in and the success of the Programme.
+We may also provide the Institution Participation Data to funders of the Programmes and other selected parties who carry out work within the education sector and have an active interest in the Programmes (i.e. the institution’s local Council/Local Enterprise Partnership and relevant government departments), solely so that they can monitor participation in and the success of the Programme.

 We may provide a participating school, college or similar institution with the Institution Participation Data and the names of any of their staff who have registered for the Programme.